maibamrakeshsingh/maibamrakeshsingh.github.io/_pages/about.md

 </style>

 <div class="content-text">
   <strong>Maibam Rakesh</strong> is a Per-Doctoral Researcher in Mathematical Statistics at <strong>Bharathidasan University</strong>, working under the supervision of <strong>Dr. T. Jai Sankar</strong> in the <strong>Department of Statistics</strong>.
-His research integrates <strong>Statistical Learning</strong>, <strong>Stochastic Processes</strong>, and <strong>Agent-Based Modeling</strong> to investigate complex real-world phenomena and develop solutions to contemporary scientific and interdisciplinary challenges.
-Currently, he is actively seeking Ph.D. opportunities to further advance research in mathematics, mathematical and applied statistics, with an emphasis on data-driven modeling and stochastic methodologies.
+Research integrates <strong>Statistical Learning</strong>, <strong>Stochastic Processes</strong>, and <strong>Agent-Based Modeling</strong> to investigate complex real-world phenomena and develop solutions to contemporary scientific and interdisciplinary challenges.
+Currently pursuing Ph.D. opportunities to contribute to the advancement of mathematics, mathematical statistics, and applied statistics through innovative research in data-driven modeling, stochastic processes, and complex systems analysis.
 </div>

 <div class="content-text">
   Multidisciplinary academic background includes an <strong>M.Sc. in Statistics</strong>, a <strong>B.Sc. in Mathematics</strong>, and a <strong>B.Sc.
-(Honours) in Physics</strong>.Open to collaborative research opportunities, he is committed to advancing innovative mathematical and statistical frameworks for investigating complex real-world phenomena and tackling contemporary scientific and societal challenges.
+(Honours) in Physics</strong>.
+Open to collaborative research opportunities, with a strong commitment to advancing innovative mathematical and statistical frameworks for investigating complex real-world phenomena and addressing contemporary scientific and societal challenges.
 </div>